paezha/Reproducible-Research-Workflow/Session-06-Forensic-Issues-and-Archiving/README.md

 ### Best Practices

 -  Simple document that lays out step by step how you will implement one aspect of the DMP
--  For instance, define specifically what your naming conventions will be or your file   structure.
--  Actionable reference document to support your work.
+-  Peer review allows an unbiased assessment of reusability.
+Having someone who is less familiar with the project or even the field can be very useful in identifying areas that need clarification.

-###  Take a few minutes to read another DMP and provide feedback
+###  Take a few minutes to read another Data In Brief submission and provide feedback

 ## Forensic Issues and Archiving